babonet/portaldocs/gallery-sdk/generated/index-gallery.md

 <a name="gallery-frequently-asked-questions-how-do-i-hide-a-gallery-item"></a>
 #### How do I hide a gallery item?
 You can associate a hide key with a gallery item.
 This key will be required when trying to access the item from the Azure Portal.
-For information on how to add and remove hide keys, look at "Gallery Package Management" section in the <a href="/documentation/articles/gallery-items">Gallery Items section</a>.
+For information on how to add and remove hide keys, look at "Gallery Package Management" section in the <a href="#gallery-items">Gallery Items section</a>.

 <a name="gallery-frequently-asked-questions-how-do-i-access-a-hidden-gallery-item-in-the-azure-portal"></a>
 #### How do I access a hidden gallery item in the Azure Portal?